 In 1996, IZI opened a training center in the Netherlands: the International Zen Center Noorder Poort.
 At Noorder Poort, a variety of Zen programs is offered to students of all countries just mentioned.
 The official language of IZI and Noorder Poort is English, but the languages actually used in retreats depend on the nationalities present.

-The present spiritual leader of IZI and of Noorder Poort is Jiun Hogen roshi, who was given dharma transmission by Prabhasa Dharma zenji shortly before her death in 1999.
-She lives and works at Noorder Poort, where IZI now also officially resides (until 2005, it resided in Los Angeles).
+The current spiritual leader of IZI and of Noorder Poort is Jiun Hogen roshi, who was given Dharma transmission by Prabhasa Dharma zenji shortly before her death in 1999.
+Jiun Hogen roshi lives and works at Noorder Poort, where IZI is now based.
+Prior to 2005, IZI was based in Los Angeles.

-Tetsue roshi is the second zen master within IZI.
-She received dharma transmission from Jiun Hogen roshi in 2016.
-There are other zen teachers as well connected with IZI, who offer various forms of zen training, sometimes at Noorder Poort, sometimes at other places.
+Tetsue roshi is the second Zen master within IZI.
+She received Dharma transmission from Jiun Hogen roshi in 2016.
+There are other Zen teachers with IZI, who offer Zen programs at Noorder Poort and elsewhere.

-National institutes have been founded in Florida, The Netherlands, Germany and Spain.
-They support zen activities on a national and administrative level.
-See organisation of IZI for details
+Local IZI branches are established in Florida, the Netherlands, Germany and Spain.
+They support Zen activities on a national and administrative level.
+See organisation of IZI for details.